dso-toolkit/dso-toolkit/CONTRIBUTING.md

 # Contributing to the DSO Toolkit
 This repository houses several projects, and issues are labeled accordingly:
 * `/packages/dso-toolkit`: A component library
-* `/packages/sources`: The core of the DSO Design System.
+* `/packages/sources`: A collection of resources for the various parts of the DSO Design System.
 * `/packages/core`: A Web Component implementation written in Stencil Components

 This project uses [Semantic Versioning](http://semver.org/).